antvis/G2Plot/docs/common/component.en.md

 #### axis

-Same for xAxis and yAxis.
+Same for xAxis and yAxis. **Note**: Since `DualAxes` or `BidirectionalBar` has double Y-axes, the yAxis is a object which takes the field in yField as the 'key'.

 `markdown:docs/common/axis.en.md`